-In spring 2013, UT-Austin announced a $25 million pledge from Dallas businessman Robert Rowling, BBA ’76, his wife Terry Hennersdorf Rowling, BBA ’76, and their family to fund the construction of a 458,000-square-foot graduate business building – The new Robert B. Rowling Hall!
+In spring 2013, UT Austin announced a $25 million pledge from Dallas businessman Robert Rowling, BBA ’76, his wife Terry Hennersdorf Rowling, BBA ’76, and their family to fund the construction of a 458,000 square foot graduate business building — Robert B. Rowling Hall!

 The Beginning of Something Big

 Construction plans on the future site of the Texas MBA, Rowling Hall, began fall 2014.
-The new building, next to the AT&T Executive conference center on the west side of the UT-Austin campus, will open in fall 2017.
+The new building, next to the AT&T Executive conference center on the west side of the UT-Austin campus, is projected to open in 2018.
 Rowling Hall will be the “launch pad” for projects between the school’s students & alumni, and the wider Austin community.
 Stand-out features include the active learning classrooms!

 Groundbreaking of Rowling Hall

 Construction on Rowling officially began on November 7th, 2015.

 Texas MBAs are known for their work ethic.
 They have established a reputation as leaders, team players…They roll up their sleeves and seek solutions.
 They take risks and try new things.
 They make things happen.

 – Eric Hirst, Senior Associate Dean of the McCombs School of Business